writethedocs/www/docs/hiring-guide/community-spotlight/interview-rachael-stavchansky.rst

 **How did you find technical writing?**

     I fit the mold of someone who stumbled into tech writing after doing other things, which is pretty common.
 I have an undergraduate degree in Religious Studies, but I knew I was interested in teaching.
 I taught English abroad after college and then worked at theater companies in their education departments.
 I went on to get an MFA in Drama and Theatre for Youth, and then I worked at a private school.
 When my husband and I tried for a second child, we ended up having twins.
 After some very busy time at home, I started teaching Music Together classes.
 But I realized, "Oh my goodness, I really need to figure out a career path that's going to be able to significantly contribute."
-So, while I was still teaching, I took an online assessment through the Texas_ Workforce_ Commission_ that basically asked, "What are you interested in?
+So, while I was still teaching, I took an online assessment through the `Texas Workforce Commission`_ that basically asked, "What are you interested in?
 What are your skills?
 What are your interests?"
 And then it provided a list of career options.
 The top one was anesthesiologist, which made me laugh.
 Okay, why don’t I go back to school for 12 years?
 But in the top 10 career options was technical writer, and it stood out to me as a field that legitimately sounded interesting but also something that really lined up with the Austin economy, which is where I live.

     So I went to our local community college, and I met with one of the advisors there.
 After that discussion, I decided I was going to take some courses towards getting a certificate in Technical Communication.
 I was only able to take one or two courses at a time because I was teaching part time, and I had three tiny kids at home.

     My husband is in a technical field and works as a software developer.
 So when I was trying to figure out if technical writing was something that I was truly interested in, I started helping him out with projects.
 I edited a patent application.
 I edited some documentation for Adobe After Effects plugins.
 While I was taking classes, I also wrote a documentation suite for a software product that is now part of a company that he founded.
 So that was a really good way to test the waters and say, "Okay, do I actually like this?"
 I also think it probably helped me get that first job offer.

-    After two or three semesters, I applied for a summer internship at National_ Instruments_, an Austin company that hires a lot of entry level technical writers.
+    After two or three semesters, I applied for a summer internship at `National Instruments`_, an Austin company that hires a lot of entry level technical writers.
 And I was lucky enough that, after the interview process, they said, "You know what?
 Because you already have a degree, you don’t fall under our internship guidelines, but we would really love to offer you a full time job."
 I wasn't quite ready to jump into full time work at that time, but I felt like it was too good of an opportunity to pass up.
 So I accepted, and it's been about five years since then.
 I stayed there for three years and learned a lot.
 Then I worked at a much smaller company in downtown Austin where I was able to run the documentation team.
-Now I work remotely as an individual contributor for another small company, Wowza_ Media Systems.
+Now I work remotely as an individual contributor for another small company, `Wowza Media Systems`_.

 **What advice would you have for people looking to become technical writers who are transferring from fields that might be very different?**